 Susan received the Rudolph Arnheim Award for studies in the history of figure drawing from Mass College of Art, a fellowship to the Artist's Renewal program at Skidmore College, a grant to attend the Vermont Studio Center and most recently a residency at the Helene Wurlitzer Foundation in Taos, New Mexico.

 Susan has exhibited in a variety of public and private venues including galleries at the Mass College of Art, the Bunting Institute, the Boston Athenaeum, Cambridge and Concord Art Associations and professional galleries in Massachusetts and New York.
 Most recently Susan has been in solo and group shows at the Kingston Gallery in Boston, the Nave Annex, and the Danforth Museum.
-She is a member of the DeCordova Museum loan program, with paintings placed in a variety of public and private institutions.
+She is a member of the 13 Forest Art Gallery in Arlington, Mass and a member of the DeCordova Museum loan program, with paintings placed in public and private institutions.